bromeostasis/refed-assignment/README.md

 * `figures`: All plots present

 Any file with the `v2_` prefix includes the updated 2018 & 2019 data from `farm_update_part_3.csv`.

+Finally, I did keep the Jupyter notebook files in the directory/solution.
+They are fairly messy and disorganized as it's mainly notes and experiments, but feel free to take a look if you'd like!

 ### How to run